 Thanks for reading.
 Please feel free to leave a comment or question below or send me an email.

-And don't forget to watch Kelly Hogaboom's Vimeo videos "Your Good T-Shirt".
-As always, I'm inspired by Kelly's work and help in everything.
+And don't forget to watch Agni Hogaboom's Vimeo videos "Your Good T-Shirt".
+As always, I'm inspired by Agni's work and help in everything.

 I hope this inspires you to try some these techniques and elevate your underwear!